WestCoastInformatics/SNOMED-DB-Load-Scripts/src/main/resources/HOWTO.md

 		- *.ctl files (for oracle only)
 		- one *.sh file

-5. In a text editor, open the temp-folder's appropriate "populate" script in a text editor as defined by your database.
+5. In a text editor, open the temp-folder's appropriate "populate" script as defined by your database.
    * For example:
        - For MySQL (or MariaDB), use the "populate_mysql_db.sh" script
        - For Postgres, use the "populate_postgres_db.sh" script
        - For Oracle, use the "populate_oracle_db.sh" script
    * Configure settings at the top of the "populate" script for your environment
+       - use your host's IP address or hostname
        - user is your database's username
        - password is your database's password
        - tns_name or db_name is the database's schema which is to be populated

 6. Create the database schema as defined in step #5

-    * NOTE: postgres supports only db-level character encoding, so make sure to create your database using: WITH ENCODING 'UTF-8'
+    * NOTE: postgres supports only db-level character encoding, so make sure to create your database using: `WITH ENCODING 'UTF-8'`

 7. Execute the "populate" script
-	* Note: a complete log file will appear as "mysql.log", "postgres.log", or "oracle.log"
+	* Note: a complete log file will appear as `mysql.log`, `postgres.log`, or `oracle.log`